-We have given you some of the coolest and best Black Friday opportunities the big boys in the hobby offers.
-But you will find some of the best opportunities at your local card store.
+We have given you some of the coolest and best Black Friday opportunities the big boys in the hobby offer.
+But you will find some of the best options at your local card store.

 Sure, buying and selling cards online is convenient.
 But we are missing the human touch.
-So, check on your local store and see what they are doing for Black Friday.
+So, check on your local store and see what they do for Black Friday.
 Of course, you can always order online once you get back.

 Important: When you click on links to various merchants on this site and make a purchase, this can result in this site earning a commission.
 Affiliate programs and affiliations include, but are not limited to, the eBay Partner Network.